-LeBron James has made his decision – and while the process was drawn out and watered down in many ways, the overall aftermath from the King’s decision to join the Miami Heat is still very major.
+LeBron James has made his decision – and while the process was drawn out and watered down insexy7 many ways, the overall aftermath from the King’s decision to join the Miami Heat is still very major.

 It impacts many players, fans and teams throughout the country.